waynegraham/recipes/_recipes/mapo_tofu.md

   directions_markdown: |-
     1. Prepare the vegetables as specified.
     1. Cut the tofu into about 1/2 to 3/4-inch thick cubes.
     1. Heat a large pan with 2 tablespoons of oil over medium high heat.
-Add the onion, 1/2 of the chopped scallion, garlic, and gochugaru, and stir-fry until fragrant, 2 - 3 minutes.Korean-style mapa tofu
+Add the onion, 1/2 of the chopped scallion, garlic, and gochugaru, and stir-fry until fragrant, 2 - 3 minutes.
     1. Add the meat, and cook until the meat is no longer pink, breaking up with a wooden spoon, 2 to 3 minutes.
     1. Add the soy sauce, doenjang, gochujang, and sugar and stir to blend with the meat.
 Add the bell peppers and cook briefly until slightly softened.
     1. Add 1-1/2 cups of water to the pan, and bring it to a boil.